top of page

 The Beginning

 Throughout his youth, Tyler was challenged with various physical ailments that revealed his fierce determination.
 Born without hearing, ear tube surgery was the first of more than 20 surgeries, including Pectus-Excavatum, Septoplasty and a dozen ear tube surgeries, before Tyler's 18th birthday.
-Despite all the medical challenges Tyler overcame, it was the cancer diagnosis that knocked the wind out of him.
+Despite the many medical challenges Tyler overcame, it was the cancer diagnosis that really knocked the wind out of him.

-Late afternoon, in the middle of October 2016, Tyler's parents sat him down to say the biopsy results were in...he had stage 2 Hodgkin's Lymphoma.
-After processing the news for a few minutes, Tyler asked, "Can I still go to basketball practice tonight?"
+On a fall afternoon in 2016, Tyler's parents sat him down to say the biopsy results were in...he had stage 2 Hodgkin's Lymphoma.
+After processing the news for a few minutes,

 Basketball practice.
 Just two days after a biopsy, with stiches still fresh in his neck, that's what a 15 year-old high school freshman wanted to do when he received the worst news of his life.
-His parents response was an emphatic, "YES!".

 Where courage and strength meet grit